• About

 The ingredients needed to make this lamb chops recipe include:

 • Lamb Chops – read about the different types of lamb chops available (or ask your local butcher) and decide which cut is right for you.
-For this particular recipe, the whole family (even my picky 5-year-old) loved the tender, buttery, loin chop.
+For this particular recipe, the whole family (even my picky 5-year-old) loved the tender, buttery loin chop.

-• Salt + Pepper – I like to generously salt and pepper my chops before adding the marinade.
+• Salt + Black Pepper – I like to generously salt and pepper my chops before adding the marinade.
 The salt adds flavor, of course, but it also acts as a no-fuss brine, tenderizing the meat as it marinates.

-• Garlic – fresh sizzling garlic with fresh herbs, olive oil, and butter?
+• Garlic – Fresh sizzling garlic with fresh herbs, olive oil, and butter?
 Your house is going to smell amazing.
 Trust me.

 • Butter – I like to add 1-2 tablespoons of butter in the final few minutes of cooking for extra flavor.
 If you prefer to keep this recipe dairy-free, feel free to skip it.